LSEG-API-Samples/Article.EMACPPCmake/Readme.md

 Apart from using CMake command line, you can use the CMake GUI to generate and configure CMake project.
 This can be convenient if you don’t like the command line.

 Basically Make stores a lot of configuration settings in the project’s cache.
 This [cache](https://cmake.org/runningcmake/) can be viewed and edited using the CMake GUI.
 It quite be easy tool to help you setup the project as the settings are presented in a nice list.
 You can also change build type to a new value such as "Debug" or "Optimized" or you can add specific compiler flag using the tool.
+You can also use CMake-Gui to modify the Cache created by command line and then re-configure the project and regenerate the build files.

 You can follow the following steps to generate build files using CMake GUI.